Degree Requirements: Ph.D. in Depth Psychology Emphasis in Psychotherapy

 The Depth Psychology with Emphasis in Psychotherapy Program is designed specifically for those who are already licensed or already have sufficient academic and other credentials to pursue licensure at the level in which they intend to practice.
 The degree program provides in-depth education in the theory and practice of psychotherapy and related research practices.
 Although some students may wish to pursue licensure after earning the doctorate, this curriculum does not contain any license-specific coursework.
 Furthermore, although students will engage in some form of psychotherapeutic practice while in this program, Pacifica Graduate Institute does not authorize, monitor, or supervise that practice in this particular program, nor do we arrange or administratively support traineeships, pre- or post-doctoral internships, or other licensing practice requirements.

-The comprehensive examination consists of a written portion taken in the spring of second year and an oral portion taken in the summer of third year.
+The qualifying examination consists of a written portion taken in the spring of second year and an oral portion taken in the summer of third year.
 The written exam is divided into three sections corresponding to the three study tracks of the program: Theory and Traditions of Depth Psychotherapy; Psychotherapy Informed by the Humanities and Interdisciplinary Studies; and Integrated Praxis: Research and Casework.
 It is designed to assess knowledge gained in the first two years of coursework and serves as a qualifying exam that students must pass in order to continue into the third year of study.
 The third year oral examination consists of the student's formal oral presentation addressing the ways the three years of study have informed and seeded their work.

 During the third year clinical practica series, each student presents a control paper that demonstrates his or her clinical work and the ability to synthesize a variety of appropriate clinical perspectives while maintaining his or her own unique style of practice.